MarcinKilarski/Interactive-Website-Performance-Report/README.md

 - [Google Analytics (Basic + Goals)](https://datastudio.google.com/open/1QZ_rwCEUBy-Mf_THaHWvM8pyxksHDqEU) - designed for any website that uses Google Analytics and has Goals set up in Google Analytics
 - [Google Analytics (Basic + Ecommerce)](https://datastudio.google.com/open/1M1UNeBzLJIWZaDhN0bISIzUZOF5fl8z9) - designed for any website that uses Google Analytics and has Enhanced Ecommerce set up in Google Analytics
 - [Google Analytics (Basic + Blog + Goals)](https://datastudio.google.com/open/1vVGsRNgXDsN_cmeTYsoJYT6BRDO7Z1qt) - designed for any website that uses Google Analytics and has a blog and Goals set up in Google Analytics
-- [Google Analytics (Basic + Blog + Ecommerce)](https://datastudio.google.com/open/1mhFKT-lvu3GJWKTJ2-YxNZrVRg71YMVR) - designed for any website that uses Google Analytics and has Enhanced Ecommerce set up in Google Analytics
+- [Google Analytics (Basic + Blog + Ecommerce)](https://datastudio.google.com/open/1mhFKT-lvu3GJWKTJ2-YxNZrVRg71YMVR) - designed for any website that uses Google Analytics and has a blog and Enhanced Ecommerce set up in Google Analytics
 - [Google Analytics (Basic + Blog + Goals + Ecommerce)](https://datastudio.google.com/open/1EaReqzhLwPjgKXC4tuYreRKcjGhm_XaV) - designed for any website that uses Google Analytics and has a blog, Goals and Enhanced Ecommerce set up in Google Analytics

 Changelog:

 - Added filters: date range, marketing channel, country, device and gender
-- Added new content to the following pages: Engagement and Glossary
+- Expanded pages: Engagement and Glossary
 - Removed page descriptions from all pages
-- Added 'Prepared with `[heart-icon]` by YourCompanyName' in the footer of every page as a small branding accent
+- Added ‘Prepared with `[heart-icon]` by YourCompanyName’ in the footer of every page as a small branding accent
 - Decreased page side margins
-- Creating report variations for specific use cases to avoid showing charts with no data
+- Created report variations for specific use cases to avoid showing charts with no data
-- Tens of small improvements
+- Multiple small improvements

 ### Version 1.1